projen/projen/README.md

 alias pj='npx projen && yarn install'
 ```

-This will synthesize a jsii project with the following behavior:
+This will synthesize a jsii project with the following features:

 * `yarn compile` and `yarn watch`: compile/watch jsii to js
 * `yarn eslint`: run eslint